buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 Unless otherwise stated, system buildpacks conform to the [buildpack API](https://github.com/buildpacks/spec/blob/main/buildpack.md).

-The `system.pre.buildpacks` will be transformed into a new table in `order.toml`.
-The `[system]` table in `order.toml` will be processed by the lifecycle, and each `pre`/`post` buildpack will run during the detect phase.
+The `system.*pre*.buildpacks` will be provided to the lifecycle into a new file, `system.toml`.
+The `[system]` table in `system.toml` will be processed by the lifecycle, and each `pre`/`post` buildpack will run during the detect phase.
 Those that pass detection will run during the build phase.

 ## Detection

 The exit code of detection by system buildpacks MUST NOT influence the selected buildpack group.
 If no system buildpacks pass detection, any buildpack group MAY pass detection.
 If a system buildpack passes detection and no buildpack groups pass detection, then detection MUST fail.

 System buildpacks may require/provide in the build plan following standard buildpack API specification.

-A new flag to the lifecycle `detector`, `--disable-system-buildpacks`, will disable system buildpacks.

 ## Build